google/fhir-data-pipes/doc/docs/installation_pipeline.md

 # Deploy FHIR Data Pipes "Pipelines"

+!!! tip "Guide Overview"

+    * This guide will walk you through how to deploy and run the ETL Pipelines Java JAR
+    * To help with scheduling and managing the ETL Pipeline, a separate Pipeline Controller module is provided (see next guide)
+    * For ease of deployment a set of example docker compose configurations that include the Pipeline and Controller has been provided.
+See the Docker section

+## Intro to the ETL Pipeline
-The [batch](https://github.com/google/fhir-data-pipes/tree/master/pipelines/batch) directory contains code for a Java JAR which transforms data from a FHIR server to either
+The ETL Pipelines is a Java JAR - designed to run on an [Apache Beam](https://beam.apache.org/) - that transforms data from a FHIR source (via FHIR API, JDBC or ndjson) to either
 [Apache Parquet files](https://parquet.apache.org) for analysis or another FHIR store for data integration.
+The source code is available in the [`pipelines/batch`](https://github.com/google/fhir-data-pipes/tree/master/pipelines/batch) directory.

 **Input or source options:** There are three options for reading the source FHIR data: